David A. Andrews

 Entering his 21st season as President and CEO of the American Hockey League in 2014-15, David Andrews remains one of the most influential executives in hockey and all of minor professional sports.
 He has guided the AHL into unequaled times of prosperity, seeing record levels of attendance and exposure while expanding its geography across the United States and Canada.

 Under Andrews’ direction, the AHL has become the sole primary development league for all 30 National Hockey League organizations.
 In 2001, he led one of the largest expansion efforts ever in pro sports, a complex enterprise of bringing nine new cities into the AHL.
 The league’s footprint has grown dramatically during Andrews’ tenure, with successful franchises throughout the Northeast and Midwest and in major North American markets such as Chicago, Toronto, Cleveland, Milwaukee, San Antonio, Charlotte, Austin and Oklahoma City.
-Andrews has also worked to ensure the league’s continuing success in smaller historical and traditional markets like Rochester, Springfield, Hershey, Portland, Providence and Binghamton.
+Andrews has also worked to ensure the league’s continuing success in smaller historical and traditional markets like Rochester, Springfield, Hershey, Portland, Syracuse, Providence and Binghamton.

 League attendance has climbed dramatically under Andrews’ leadership, more than doubling from 2.9 million in the final season before his term began in 1994 to more than 6.2 million in every season since 2001.
 Over the last 13 years, more than 85 million fans have attended AHL games, an average crowd of more than 5,400 per game.